Meshcapade/mc-uefn/README.md

 - [Motion from video](https://me.meshcapade.com/from-videos) - extract the human motion from a video.

 - [Motion from text](https://me.meshcapade.com/editor) - find a human motion in our library of thousands of motions.

+📝 To use either of these methods, you must create an account and be logged in.

 ### A. [Motion from video](https://me.meshcapade.com/from-videos)
 To get an animation from a video, visit the Meshcapade [motion from video](https://me.meshcapade.com/from-videos) page.
 Follow the prompts until you've created an animated avatar.